 Our actions with respect to these affiliated companies may be restricted to some degree by shareholder agreements entered into with our strategic partners.
 Our business, financial condition, results of operations and prospects may be materially harmed if disagreements develop with our partners.
 Our ability to withdraw funds and dividends from these entities may depend on the consent of partners.
 If one of our strategic partners becomes subject to investigation, sanctions or liability, TAT might be adversely affected.
 Furthermore, strategic partnerships in emerging markets are accompanied by risks inherent to those markets, such as an increased probability of a partner defaulting on obligations or losing a partner with important insights in that region.
 Strategic partnerships in emerging markets are subject to greater risks than strategic partnerships in more developed markets, including significant political, legal and economic risks and risks related to fluctuations in currencies.
-For example, the value of the Russian currency, has declined significantly in response to political and economic issues since December 31, 2013, and may continue to decline.
-The significant depreciation of the Russian ruble against the U.S. dollar may negatively impact our results of operations related to our joint venture in Russia.
+As a result of the current geopolitical tensions and conflict between Russia and Ukraine, and the recent invasion by Russia of Ukraine, the governments of the United States, EU, Japan and other jurisdictions have recently announced the imposition of sanctions on certain industry sectors and parties in Russia and certain impacted regions, as well as enhanced export controls on certain products and industries.
+Due to such sanctions, during 2022 our joint venture in Russia ceased to purchase heat-exchange cores from Limeo, our US subsidiary, and therefore the joint venture had to materially limit the extent of the MRO services it provides to its customers.